-EU leaders agree on limited budget to support eurozone
+EU leaders agree small steps to buttress euro

-FRANKFURT, Germany (AP) — Leaders of the European Union have agreed to press ahead with a common eurozone budget to help the currency union weather future crises.
-But the proposal appeared to fall short of more sweeping ideas pushed by French President Emmanuel Macron.
+FRANKFURT, Germany (AP) — European leaders agreed Friday to press ahead with a limited, common eurozone budget and other steps to strengthen the currency union’s resistance to downturns and crises.

+The budget proposal leaves its size undefined and it appeared to fall short of more sweeping ideas pushed by French President Emmanuel Macron.

-The leaders said that finance ministers would work out the precise features of the budget and agree on them by June.
+The European Union leaders said that finance ministers would work out the precise features of the budget and agree on them by June.

 Macron has pushed for a large eurozone budget that could support member states that run into economic trouble.
 That would help close a key vulnerability of euro monetary union, which has one currency but 19 different governments.

-The leaders said in a statement Friday that the eurozone fund would be part of the overall European Union budget, suggesting it is likely to be smaller than Macron’s proposal.
+The euro bloc’s weaknesses in adjusting to trouble were exposed during a financial and economic crisis that threatened to break up the currency union in 2010-2012.

 Most Read Business Stories